Linliu-Bioinf/SSGATE/README.md

 ## Parameter Explanation
 ### Step 1:Neighborhood network construction
-Before running SSGATE for multi-omics joint feature analysis, you must use the XX function to construct a neighbor network for a single omics data (transcriptome or proteome).
+Before running SSGATE for multi-omics joint feature analysis, you must use the `Cal_Nbrs_Net` function to construct a neighbor network for a single omics data (transcriptome or proteome).

     adata = Cal_Nbrs_Net(adata,